UBehrmann/PW4/Rapport.md

 ## Conclusion of the first exercise

 First model has the highest error rate, as expected, because it has the lowest capacity.
+There are confusions between number 2 and 6, 5 is often classified as 3, 8 as 3 and 9 as 7.
+This is probably because the model is not complex enough to distinguish between these numbers.

 The second model has a better performance than the first model, but it is still not as good as the third model.
+There are no major confusions in this model.

 The third model has the lowest error rate, but it is also the model with the highest capacity.
 We can see in the performance plots that the third model is overfitting the training data.
+As the second model, there are no major confusions in this model.

 <P style="page-break-before: always">